-Implementation:

-PE Curriculum
+Implementation of our SMITH PE Curriculum

 A wide range of activities is delivered in school, which aim to engage and inspire all children.
 We are also committed to ensure that all children receive at least 2 hours per week of high quality well-planned Physical Education.